Highway-Kebabbery/Job-Scraper/README.md

 writing to external file for troubleshooting when process runs (fails) in background Learned how to write out to external files through terminal when my program fails in the background A lot of shell scripting experience

+**Termux/Linux:**
+* How to update the Termux source repository/mirrors.
+* How to configure the Termux environment to run Python, Selenium, and Beautiful Soup.* How to set permissions for files and directories.
+* How to make a script executable with a shebang.
+* How to configure the Termux environment to run cronjobs and `at` jobs (as well as how to use these features on Linux).
+* `cron`:
+    * How to run a cronjob
+    * How to push crontab to a file and back for controlled editing
+    * Learned that `cron` runs out of a different directory than when a script is executed manually.
+Set filepaths accordingly.
+* How to schedule a job with `at`.

+**Python:**
+* I finally got a chance to show that I generally know Python; I just haven't had an extensive use for it yet.
+    * I had no need to make Pythonic setters.
+Any attribute values passed between classes were required in __init__(), so I simply passed them as arguments during instantiation rather than create @property.setter methods.
+None of them will ever be updated after instantiation.
+    * Learned about docstrings.
+* Practice using Python to send commands out to the command line and receive data back to be stored in a variable.
+* Experience using .json files to store data for use in later executions.
+* Experience writing to .csv files to log execution data.
+* Learned about web scraping:
+    * Learned about robots.txt.
+    * More practice with Selenium.
+    * Learned how to use Beautiful Soup to parse html.

+**Debugging:**
+* Much time spent using Python to write data out to text files to help me debug processes running in the background that I could not see.
+* Practice reducing processes to their most simple form to help identify what is broken.
+    * To be fair, I've spent my entire life and career doing this, but I kind of need prospective software employers to know that I know this...

+**General:**
+* Experience with project design.
+    * What tools will I need, and which options are best suited for the job?
+    * What is required to get these tools set up and running for my project?
+How do I trust that the tools are set up properly?
+    * How do I know whether my script is failing or the dependencies are causing the issue?
+    * How do I organize this process into a coherent set of instructions for new users to follow?
+What problems can I help them anticipate and avoid?